rklymentiev/py-for-neuro/chapters/chapter4.md

 #### Exercise 2

 Seaborn package is really powerful and it allows to create complex plots in a simple way.
 Let's look at the [`sns.relplot()`](https://seaborn.pydata.org/generated/seaborn.relplot.html) (relational plot) for example.
-By default it creates a scatter plot between two variables with possibility to add additional grouping variables.
+By default, it creates a scatter plot between two variables with a possibility to add additional grouping variables.

 1. Plot the relationship between estimated total intracranial volume (`"eTIV"`) and normalized whole-brain volume (`nWBV`);
 2. Split plots to separate columns according to the clinical dementia rating (`"CDR"`) using `col` argument;